CourtneyOaks/CYCLISTIC_BIKE-SHARE_case_study/README.md

             cycle_trips$day_of_week, FUN = mean)

-In the results, I did notice that the dates were mixed up, so I used the following formula to reorder.
+In the results, I did notice that the dates were mixed up so I used the following formula to reorder.

 - cycle_trips $ day_of_week<-ordered(cycle_trips$day_of_week,levels=c("Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday"))